qfwc258/circuidipity/content/2015-07-15-thinkpad-usb-keyboard-trackpoint.rst

 :date: 2015-07-15 16:14:00
 :slug: thinkpad-usb-keyboard-trackpoint
-:tags: debian, linux
+:tags: ubuntu, linux
+:modified: 2016-02-14 14:02:00

 An external ThinkPad keyboard minus the ThinkPad with the classic TrackPoint + Left/Middle/Right mouse buttons.
-Its attached to my Debian desktop and I want to change the behaviour of a few keys.
+Its attached to my Ubuntu desktop and I want to change the behaviour of a few keys.

 Let's go!
 =========

-Attach the keyboard:
+Attach the keyboard ...

 .. code-block:: bash